ProSuite/techblog/_posts/2020-08-18-desktop-addins-without-the-sdk.md

   - References to *ESRI.ArcGIS.Foo.dll*: if building for multiple ArcGIS versions, use a HintPath with an environment variable to hint at the proper version of the DLL.
 See example below.
-    Be sure the set Private=False.
+    Be sure to set Private=False.
   - Cleanup:
     remove the property group with the *esriAddIn* ZipFileExtension, and remove the element with the ESRIAddInProperties; you may